samcal/thenewrad.io/_posts/2014-10-09-human-systems.markdown

 _Michael Collins is the only person ever, not in this photo_

 [^1]: Further reading: **Gödel, Escher, Bach** by Douglas Hofstadter
-[^2]: It could be argued that true AI must be self-aware, itself a sentient being, though I take a less nuanced, though sufficiently distant definition here.
+[^2]: It could be argued that true AI must be self-aware, itself a sentient being.
+I take a less nuanced, though sufficiently distant definition here.